Title IX Reporting

 - Time is a factor in the collection of evidence.
 Post-assault forensic evidence (commonly referred to as a “rape kit”) is best collected as soon as possible or within 72 hours after the assault.
 Complainants should go to the hospital as soon as possible after the assault.

-- A Victim Advocate from the Bloomsburg Town Women’s Center Inc. or a University Resource Advocate for Sexual Misconduct/Title IX can accompany the complainant to the hospital to provide support and answer questions on what to expect.
-To obtain an advocate, call 1-800-544-8293 for a town Women’s Center Advocate or 570-336-4994 for a University Resource Advocate.
+- A Victim Advocate from the Bloomsburg Town Women’s Center Inc. or Beyond Violence, Berwick can accompany the complainant to the hospital to provide support and answer questions on what to expect.
 The Hospital Emergency room will contact an advocate, if desired.

 - Complainants should not bathe or douche as this will destroy evidence that supports a legal case against the respondent.